The Poetry Business: Further recognition

 Jane Draycott's 1996 Competition-winning No Theatre was on the shortlist for the 1997 Forward Prize for Best First Collection.
 Cliff Yates's 1998 Competition-winning Henry's Clock was awarded the 1999 Aldeburgh/Jerwood Best First Collection Prize, which Mike Barlow's Living on the Difference was later shortlisted for.
 Dennis Casling's Endorphin Angels was a Poetry Book Society Recommendation.
 Kim Moore was shortlisted for the Forward Prize for Best Poem in 2015, and won the 2016 Geoffrey Faber Memorial Prize for her debut The Art of Falling (Seren, 2015).
 She later served as a judge for the 2018 National Poetry Competition and the 2020 Forward Prizes.
 Moore's work has been translated into many languages as part of the Versopolis project, and she won the 2022 Forward Prize for Best Collection for All The Men I Never Married (Seren, 2021).
 In 2003, Jane Routh's Circumnavigation was shortlisted for the Forward First Collection Prize, and Allison McVety's The Night Trotsky Came to Stay in 2008.
 Dominic McLoughlin, who was placed second in the National Poetry Competition 2005, was shortlisted for the Book & Pamphlet Competition the same year.
 Christy Ducker's Armour was Poetry Book Society Pamphlet Choice for Autumn 2011.
 Ben Wilkinson's For Real was awarded a Northern Promise Award at the 2014 Northern Writers' Awards.
 Imogen Wade, who won the National Poetry Competition 2023 for her poem 'The Time I Was Mugged in New York City', was a runner-up in that year's New Poets Prize.
 The actor Kate Rutter was highly commended in the 2021 Competition, and a runner-up in 2024.
 One of the 2021 New Poets Prize winners, Charlotte Shevchenko Knight, published her Eric Gregory Award-winning debut collection Food for the Dead with Jonathan Cape in 2024.
 The collection was shortlisted for the Felix Dennis Prize for Best First Collection the same year, and won the Best First Collection UK at the Laurel Prize 2024.
 Knight was awarded the Somerset Maugham Award in 2025.
 Jayant Kashyap, who was one of the winners of the 2024 New Poets Prize, won a 2025 Toto Award for Creative Writing (English).
 Tom Branfoot, a 2022 winner of the Prize, was shortlisted for the 2025 Forward Prize for Best Single Poem (Written) for his poem 'A Parliament of Jets', first published in Ambient Receiver.
 In 2025, poets Alan Payne and Shash Trevett were shortlisted for the Derek Walcott Prize for their collections Mahogany Eve and The Naming of Names.
+Jim McElroy's poem 'Coming of Age' was commended in the 2025 National Poetry Competition.